AustinATTS/split_loaf/README.md

 4. Press **F7** to unlock the keyboard and return to normal input behaviour.

-Internally, the program uses a **low-level keyboard hook** and posts messages directly to the target window.
-It ignores injected keystrokes to prevent double typing and aims to minimize focus conflicts.
+Internally, the program uses a **low-level keyboard hook** and sends messages directly to the target window.
+It ignores key up so modifier keys can still be used.

 Future Improvements
 -------------------

-*   Full modifier key support (Shift, Ctrl, Alt).

 *   Unicode and symbol input handling.